Chloe Lukasiak Considers Returning To ‘Dance Moms’ If Abby Lee Miller Leaves

 “You know going to competition, walking in there, isn’t going to be what it used to be like.
 That’s not our turf anymore.
 We’re not exactly BFFs with them anymore.
 It makes me a little nervous.
 So really think about that ’cause I have a feeling in theory, you think its gonna be wonderful but its gonna be different.”

-Chloe, however, does not seem a bit unfazed with Christi’s warning, instead the Dance Moms alum looked excited to crash the ALDC party.
+Chloe, however, does not seem a bit fazed with Christi’s warning, instead the Dance Moms alum looked excited to crash the ALDC party.

 A post shared by Christi Lukasiak (@christilukasiak) on